REES Overview (Archive)

 energy retailers comply with the REES.
 The Commission is also responsible for

-reporting to the Minister for Mineral Resources and Energy annually on
+reporting to the Minister for Energy and Mining (Minister) annually on

 retailers' progress in achieving the required targets.